channono/opcuaBaby/README.md

 * __API__: Port and enable/disable

 ### Simplified Certificates UI
-The certificate section contains only a single __Generate Certificates__ button.
+just one click Generate Certificates button.
 This generates and selects the local CA certificate and private key for the client security channel.
-No leaf client certificate/key is generated.
 Ensure your server trusts the generated CA certificate for secure connections.

 ## REST API
 Base path: `/api/v1`